zoracreates/writing-portfolio/README.md

 ## Strategy
 ### Goals:

-ZoraCabrera-Writing.com is a creative writing portfolio website, with the main purpose of showcasing my writing samples for potential agents, publishers, and readers.
+ZoraCabrera-Writing is creative writing portfolio website, with the main purpose of showcasing my writing samples for potential agents, publishers, and readers.

 ### Audiences: